pemn/vtk_triangulate_points/README.md

 # vtk_triangulate_points
-Creates simplified surfaces from dense point data.
+Creates simplified surfaces from dense point clouds.

 ## Objective
 This script provides a open source and simple way to create simplified/lightweight triangulated surfaces (and solids) from dense point data.